anylots/Community-Bot/README.md

 ## Features

-- **Store Anything**: Quivr can handle almost any type of data you throw at it.
+- **Store Anything**: Community-Bot can handle almost any type of data you throw at it.
 Text, images, code snippets, you name it.
-- **Generative AI**: Quivr uses advanced AI to help you generate and retrieve information.
+- **Generative AI**: Community-Bot uses advanced AI to help you generate and retrieve information.
 - **Fast and Efficient**: Designed with speed and efficiency in mind.
-Quivr makes sure you can access your data as quickly as possible.
+Community-Bot makes sure you can access your data as quickly as possible.
 - **Secure**: Your data is always under your control.
 - **Compatible Files**:
   - **Text**